copyright © 2002 James McCartney

 scscynth -u 57117 >synth_log & Accept commands via UDP on port 57117.
 Send output to file "synth_log" Run asynchronously: &. scsynth -N score.osc _ out.aiff 48000 AIFF int24 Run in non real time mode with command file score.osc, no input file, and output file named out.aiff.
 Sample rate is 48000.
 Output file header format is aiff, sample format is 24 bit integer.

-Messages are similar in format to Open Sound Control messages, except that OSC #bundles may not be nested, and pattern matching of the command name is not performed.
-When streamed via TCP, Messages are each preceded by a 32 bit integer giving the length in bytes of the message.
+Messages are similar in format to Open Sound Control messages, except that pattern matching of the command name is not performed.
+When streamed via TCP, messages are each preceded by a 32 bit integer giving the length in bytes of the message.
 UDP datagrams contain this length information already.

 All values are in network byte order.